 When you and your dissertation adviser have identified a promising dissertation topic, and perhaps obtained some preliminary results, you will have your oral Ph.D.
 Candidacy Examination.
 This is an oral examination in the student's primary area of study.
-It must take place after the qualifying examination is passed, and should be scheduled as soon as the adviser is reasonable convinced that the research investigation is likely to be fruitful.
+It must take place after the qualifying examination is passed, and should be scheduled as soon as the adviser is reasonably convinced that the research investigation is likely to be fruitful.
 It is not appropriate to delay the oral candidacy examination until the dissertation is virtually complete.

-The format for this exam will normally be as follows: The candidate, working closely with the dissertation adviser, draws up a written research proposal and submits it to the committee at least one week before the exam.
+The format for this exam will normally be as follows.
+The candidate, working closely with the dissertation adviser, draws up a written research proposal and submits it to the committee at least one week before the exam.
 The proposal should include:

 (i) a clear statement of the problem(s) which the student proposes to address;